sftpplus/sftpplus-docs/doc_source/configuration/accounts.rst

     When this option is set to `Inherit`, the value defined for the account's group will apply.

-    Set it to `disabled` to not amend the file names for the upload requests.
+    Leave it empty to not amend the file names for the upload requests.

 create_home_folder